 The SOUL pod also engages in internal knowledge mobilization across the national ASC! team, to ensure ongoing education, training, and knowledge exchange.
 The geographical diffusion of the ASC! team provides unique opportunities and challenges.

-Work conducted within the SOUL Pod is directed by the research of two co-principal investigators:
+Work conducted within the SOUL Pod is directed by the research of two Co-investigators:

-Dr. Katherine Boydell of Black Dog Institute, UNSW, Sydney Australia and SickKids Hospital, Toronto
+Dr. Katherine Boydell of Black Dog Institute, UNSW, Sydney Australia and SickKids Learning Institute, Toronto

-SOUL Pod activities are also supported by the work of research coordinator, Shira Taylor (SickKids) and post-doctorate, Patti Fraser (Simon Fraser University).
+The SOUL Pod team includes researchers Shira Taylor (SickKids Learning Institute) and Dr. Patti Fraser (Simon Fraser University).

 - A Collaboration Study to document the ASC!
 Project’s national research collaboration process and to identify team challenges and triumphs by examining collaboration activities and perspectives of members of the research team.